 You feel the cost of a free product only in the long-run.
 This is because you run into problems later down the line, long after you feel for the “free” product.

 Do you want to go down the free software route, saving some $600-$1000 a year for a very crucial aspect of your operations, and then pay the big price later?

 Alternatively, you can get it right the first time.
 Investing appropriately in the right software offers more returns for your business than saving money – and this is true value.

 You have to spend money to make money.
 While you should always be judicious with your budget, you should be thinking about cutting costs during times of crisis.

 6. Free software may require development time

-Some free knowledge management software are usually open source and dedicated knowledge bases.
+Some free knowledge management software is usually open source and dedicated knowledge bases.
 In this case, you will need your developers to integrate them into your systems and maintain the sites.

 Documize is an ‘Intelligent Document Environment’ that offers a combination of document authoring with a type of wiki software.
 Its focus is on project management.